tapis-project/documentation/source/technical/pods.rst

           "X-Tapis-Username": "<<tapisusername>>",
           "X-Tapis-Tenant": "<<tapistenantid>>",
           "X-Tapis-Site": "<<tapissiteid>>",
+          "Flask-does-not-accept-underscores-in-headers": "tip#1",
+          "pods_service_still_accepts-underscores-in-headers_though": "tip#2"
+          "Random-Header-Which-User-Might-Set": "nottip#3"
+          # true email support changes per tenant, contact us to discuss
+          "Lot-Of-Apps-Expect-Email-This-Works-For-Some": "<<tapisusername>>@domain.io",
           "Internal": "<<tapisusername>>.<<tapistenantid>>.<<tapissiteid>>",
-          "RandomHeaderWhichMustBeSet": "MyValue"
         },
         "tapis_auth_allowed_users": ["superuser", "originaluser"]
       }
     }

-In this example, only users "superuser" and "originaluser" can access the pod, and their Tapis username/tenant/site will be passed to the application via HTTP headers.
+In this example, only users ``superuser`` and ``originaluser`` can access the pod, and their Tapis username/tenant/site will be passed to the application via HTTP headers.

 Accessing a Pod with Tapis Auth via Browser
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~